Moving to Vietnam?

 Visa regulations are strict and change regularly.

-Your move to Vietnam will take you to a drawn-out country in southeast Asia, sharing borders with Laos, China and Cambodia.
-Vietnam not only attracts visitors, tourists and travelers.
-It has also become an attractive destination for expats moving to Vietnam.
+Your move to Vietnam will take you to an elongated country in Southeast Asia, sharing borders with Laos, China, and Cambodia.
+Vietnam not only attracts visitors, tourists, and travelers.
+It has also become an attractive destination for expats.

 Vietnam is located between the Gulf of Thailand and the Gulf of Tonkin, in Southeast Asia.
 It stretches from China in the North to Cambodia in the South.
-Because of this geographical peculiarity, you will, upon moving to Vietnam, soon find that the climate differs strongly depending on where you live.
+Due to the country’s lengthy topography, you will, upon moving to Vietnam, soon find that the weather differs strongly depending on where you live.

-If you are moving to Vietnam’s north, you will be exposed to a monsoonal climate, with alternating dry and monsoon seasons.
-The south is tropical and hot all year round.
+In Vietnam’s North, you will be exposed to a monsoonal climate, with alternating dry and monsoon seasons.
+The South is tropical and hot all year round.
 The meteorological divide is the Pass of the Cloud, north of Da Nang.

 If you are moving to Vietnam and the Mekong Delta, you will also experience quite a few typhoons in this area during the rainy season.
 These typhoons often cause flooding and severe damage.

 Although the economy is still dominated by state-owned businesses, the government has made several attempts to further economic liberalization and international integration.
-Thus, expats moving to Vietnam are welcome if they bring sufficient professional qualifications to the table.
+Moreover, there has been a new and significant move toward privatization.
+Beginning in early 2014, the government has been making plans to privatize more than 432 state-owned enterprises.
+Thus, expats are welcome if they bring a willingness to invest or sufficient professional qualifications to the table.